Rîbnița: History

 Rîbnița was founded in 1628 as the Ruthenian village Rybnytsia, its name meaning "fishery" (from рꙑба, "fish").
-As early as 1657, Rîbnița was mentioned in documents as an important town, at the time part of the Kingdom of Poland.
+As early as 1657, Rîbnița was mentioned in documents as an important town.
+Rybnica, as it was known in Polish, was a private town of the Koniecpolski, Lubomirski, Kożuchowski noble families, administratively located in the Bracław County in the Bracław Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+In 1672 it fell to the Ottoman Empire, but was regained by Poland in 1699.
 Strong Western European influences can be seen in this formerly Polish town.
-In 1793, Rîbnița passed from Poland to Russia.
+Following the Second Partition of Poland, in 1793, Rîbnița passed from Poland to Russia.
+In 1802 the Saint Michael church was built, and in 1817 the Saint Joseph church was built.

+After the fall of Tsarist Russia, it became part of the newly formed Ukrainian People's Republic in 1917, then fell to Soviet Ukraine in 1919, and eventually became part of the Moldavian Autonomous Oblast in 1924, which was soon converted into the Moldavian Autonomous Soviet Socialist Republic, and the Moldavian Soviet Socialist Republic in 1940 during World War II.
+From 1941 to 1944, it was administered by Romania as part of the Transnistria Governorate.
 On March 17, 1944, during World War II, the Nazis executed almost 400 prisoners, Soviet citizens at Rîbnița.

 Economy

-Rîbnița is home to Transnistria's largest company, a steel plant which produces more than $500 million worth of exports a year and traditionally has accounted for between 40% to 50% of Transnistria's GDP.
-Other industries are also present in Rîbnița, including the oldest sugar plant in Transnistria (founded in 1898), an alcohol distillery, and a cement factory.
+Rîbnița is home to Transnistria's largest company, Moldova Steel Works, a steel plant which produces more than $500 million worth of exports a year and traditionally has accounted for between 40% and 50% of Transnistria's GDP.
+Other industries are also present in Rîbnița, including the Rîbnița Cement Plant, the oldest sugar plant in Transnistria (founded in 1898) and an alcohol distillery.
 The city has a large railway station and a river port, as well as a supermarket owned by Sheriff.